yugr/uInit/README.md

-Modern distributions (e.g. Ubuntu or Debian) have a lot of running daemons or services which eat precious CPU time (each context switch costs 2-3K cycles), pollute caches (D$, I$, TLB, BTB, etc.) and steal DRAM bandwidth (this is collectively called "OS jitter").
+Modern distributions (e.g. Ubuntu or Debian) have a lot of running daemons or services which eat precious CPU time (each context switch costs 2-3K cycles), pollute caches (D$, I$, TLB, BTB, etc.) and steal DRAM/L3 bandwidth (this is collectively called "OS jitter").
 If that's not enough, hyperthreading and dynamic frequency scaling (DVFS) also add to the jitter so in practice you can see up to 5% noise in benchmark runs (e.g. SPEC2000) which prevents reliable performance comparisons (a typical compiler